yagmurbbayraktar/CSC510_Project2/test/README.md

 # Test
-This folder contains files regarding testing.
+This folder contains various files for testing different components of the implementation.